RMK-BRJ

 RMK-BRJ was an American construction consortium of four of the largest American companies, put together by the United States Navy during the Vietnam War.
 Its purpose was to build critically needed infrastructure in South Vietnam, so that the Americans could escalate the introduction of American combat troops and materiel into Vietnam.
 This construction contract, amounting to $1.9 billion (equivalent to $14 billion in 2017 dollars), completed a construction program deemed to be the largest in history up to that time.
-The consortium derived its name from its four constituent companies: Raymond International, Morrison-Knudsen, Brown & Root, and J.A.
+The consortium derived its name from its four constituent companies: Raymond International, Morrison Knudsen, Brown & Root, and J.A.
 Jones.

 Over the ten-year life of the contract, RMK-BRJ trained 200,000 Vietnamese workers in construction and administrative trades.
 The use of a civilian contractor and construction force in an active theater of combat operations was authorized for the first time in U.S. history.

 Construction contract

 Context

-In the 1950s, the United States Department of Defense assigned responsibility for contract construction in support of military assistance and military construction in regions around the world to the three major branches of defense: the Army, the Navy, and the Air Force.
-The Navy was assigned as the Department of Defense contract construction agent in Southeast Asia, among other regions.
+In the 1950s, the United States Department of Defense assigned responsibility for contract construction in support of military assistance and military construction in regions around the world to the three major branches of defense: the Army, Navy and Air Force.
+The navy was assigned as the Department of Defense contract construction agent in Southeast Asia, among other regions.

 Contract parties

-In late 1961, the U.S. Navy's Bureau of Yards and Docks, known after 1966 as the Naval Facilities Engineering Command (NAVFAC), entered into a contract with some of the largest American construction companies to build infrastructure in Vietnam in support of the Republic of Vietnam.
-Based upon their experience with dams, ports, highways, and roads, Raymond International, Inc. was selected in partnership with Morrison-Knudsen International, Inc., known for heavy international construction.
-Raymond had extensive experience driving piles around the world, including Mexico and Tokyo, as well as The Pentagon in WWII.
-They had both been part of a consortium to build Naval bases in the Pacific in WWII with a $1.5 billion contract.
-Morrison-Knudsen was designated as the managing partner for the new contract.
+In late 1961, the United States Navy's Bureau of Yards and Docks, known after 1966 as the Naval Facilities Engineering Command (NAVFAC), entered into a contract with some of the largest American construction companies to build infrastructure in Vietnam in support of the Republic of Vietnam.
+Based upon their experience with dams, ports, highways, and roads, Raymond International was selected in partnership with Morrison Knudsen, known for heavy international construction.
+Raymond had extensive experience driving piles around the world, including Mexico and Tokyo, as well as The Pentagon in World War II.
+They had both been part of a consortium to build naval bases in the Pacific Ocean in World War II with a $1.5 billion contract.
+Morrison Knudsen was designated as the managing partner for the new contract.
 This consortium was then known as RMK.

-By August 1965, it had become clear that the construction program was growing much larger than originally expected, so the Navy broadened the construction consortium by adding Brown & Root, Inc. and J.A.
-Jones Construction Co., Inc..
+By August 1965, it had become clear that the construction program was growing much larger than originally expected, so the navy broadened the construction consortium by adding Brown & Root and J.A.
+Jones Construction.
 The consortium then became known as RMK-BRJ.
 The consortium was also known informally as "The Vietnam Builders".